Stefan flow

 The Stefan flow, occasionally called Stefan's flow, is a transport phenomenon concerning the movement of a chemical species by a flowing fluid (typically in the gas phase) that is induced to flow by the production or removal of the species at an interface.
 Any process that adds the species of interest to or removes it from the flowing fluid may cause the Stefan flow, but the most common processes include evaporation, condensation, chemical reaction, sublimation, ablation, adsorption, absorption, and desorption.
-It was named after the Austrian physicist, mathematician, and poet Josef Stefan for his early work on calculating evaporation rates.
+It was named after the Slovenian physicist, mathematician, and poet Josef Stefan for his early work on calculating evaporation rates.

 The Stefan flow is distinct from diffusion as described by Fick's law, but diffusion almost always also occurs in multi-species systems that are experiencing the Stefan flow.
 In systems undergoing one of the species addition or removal processes mentioned previously, the addition or removal generates a mean flow in the flowing fluid as the fluid next to the interface is displaced by the production or removal of additional fluid by the processes occurring at the interface.
 The transport of the species by this mean flow is the Stefan flow.
 When concentration gradients of the species are also present, diffusion transports the species relative to the mean flow.
 The total transport rate of the species is then given by a summation of the Stefan flow and diffusive contributions.